 Early in the Planning Process, SAG Facilitation reached out to regular SAG participants based on prior participation in EE Plan dockets, as well as non-participants that may be interested in the Planning Process, to request feedback and determine high priority energy efficiency and planning issues.
 In September 2015, SAG Facilitation researched intervenors in prior EE Plan dockets and reached out by email to companies and organizations that do not regularly engaged in SAG.
 In September and October 2015, SAG Facilitation met individually with interested stakeholders to provide an overview of the Planning Process, request feedback, and discuss key issues.
-SAG Facilitation held meetings with Midwest Energy Efficiency Alliance; IL AG; Environmental Entrepreneurs; ICC Staff; Union of Concerned Scientists; Elevate Energy; Metropolitan Mayors Caucus; Historic Chicago Bungalow Association; NRDC; Midwest Cogeneration Association; ELPC; Giordano & Associates; and CUB.
-As a follow-up to the September large group SAG meeting, stakeholders were encouraged to contact SAG Facilitation to discuss the Planning Process and identify priority issues.
+SAG Facilitation held meetings with Midwest Energy Efficiency Alliance; Illinois Attorney General's Office; Environmental Entrepreneurs; ICC Staff; Union of Concerned Scientists; Elevate Energy; Metropolitan Mayors Caucus; Historic Chicago Bungalow

+Association; Natural Resources Defense Council; Midwest Cogeneration Association; Environmental Law & Policy Center; Giordano & Associates; and Citizens Utility Board.
+As a follow-up to the September large group SAG meeting, all stakeholders were encouraged to contact SAG Facilitation to discuss the Planning Process and identify priority issues.

-3. Seven Step Planning Process
+3. Six Step Planning Process

-SAG Facilitation planned a seven step process for Program Administrators to develop draft EE Plans with stakeholder review and feedback.
+SAG Facilitation planned a six step process for Program Administrators to develop draft EE Plans with stakeholder review and feedback.
 Each step of this process is summarized below, including key SAG activities.
-A complete overview of Planning Process activities for individual SAG meetings is available in Section V of this report.
+A complete overview of Planning Process activities for individual SAG meetings is available in subsection 5 below.